straybiker/HA-load-balancer/README.md

 ## Details
 This load balancer checks every 10 seconds the current power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power.
 The total allowed power to use (capaciteitspiek), household + EV charger, is defined in an input helper parameter.
-The loadbalancer takes charger efficiency into account by comparing the calculated power output with the actual power output.
+The loadbalancer also takes charger efficiency into account by comparing the calculated power output with the actual power output.

 >[!NOTE]
-> This load balancer uses 3 phases power and a max current of 16A.
+> This load balancer switches between 3 phases power and a max current of 16A.
 1 phase only is not supported.

 ![image](https://github.com/user-attachments/assets/bf4685fa-3eef-4814-b577-23d8f777e9c8)
 Here, during charging, the power is kept stable around 6000W, although major changes in the household power consumption.
 At 18h, the car was disconnected for a while.
 The spikes are measurement errors.

 The current script also checks the battery state of a BMW.
-When forecasted battery state doesn't reach a minimum charge by a set time, the charger can override the maximum power to a second limit.
+When forecasted battery percentage doesn't reach a minimum charge by a set time, the charger can override the maximum power to a second limit.
 If the threshold is reached, charging will just continue until the car stops the session.
 For example, I want my car to be 80% charged by 8:00 in the morning.
 If it cannot reach 80%, some additional power can be consumed.
 Set both power parameters equal to disable the extra power consumption.

 If there is not enough power to charge at 3 phases, 6A, the charger is switched to 1 phase.
 When the remaining power is not enough to reach 1 phase, 6A, charging stops by setting the maximum socket current to 0A.
 There is a risk with this that the car is not charged for a prolonged period if household power consumption is high.

 >[!NOTE]
 >There is a built in delay in the script when the charger parameters are changed.
 Since this automation runs every 10 seconds, a warning in the HA log will appear that the automation is already running.

-Use the script to set the charger parameters to a desired phase and current when you disconnect the cable from the car.
-This way you shouldn't end up with a charger that is set to 0A when home assistant is not available.
+Use the script `resetCharger.yaml` to set the charger parameters to a desired phase and current when you disconnect the cable from the car.
+This way you shouldn't end up with a charger that is set to 0A when Home Assistant is not available.

 > [!WARNING]
 > There is still a risk if Home Assistant becomes unavailable during charging with the charger set at 0A.
 Then you need the [Eve Connect](https://alfen.com/en-be/eve-connect) app or ACE Service Installer to set the values of the charger.